versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 In other words: Please do not make questions about FFmpeg or GStreamer in the [mediasoup mailing list](https://groups.google.com/forum/#!forum/mediasoup).
 </div>

-* Once done, other endpoints (WebRTC endpoints or any others) can receive both, the FFmpeg audio track and the FFmpeg video track, by using the [transport.consume()](/documentation/v3/mediasoup/api/#transport-consume) API as usual.
+* Once done, other endpoints (WebRTC endpoints or any others) can receive both, the FFmpeg audio and video track, by using the [transport.consume()](/documentation/v3/mediasoup/api/#transport-consume) API as usual.